 - a.
-The Board shall confirm an orientation process is in place for new directors and committee members and educational opportunities are available for the ongoing development and education of existing directors as presented by the Governance, Nominating and Corporate Social Responsibility Committee which provides that directors have the requisite skills, knowledge and understanding to fulfill their duties as directors.
+The Board shall approve, as required, a director orientation and ongoing education plan presented by the Governance, Nominating and Corporate Social Responsibility Committee which provides that directors have the requisite skills, knowledge and understanding to fulfill their duties as directors.
 A director's manual, which is updated on a regular basis, is provided to new Board members who are expected to review and become familiar with its content.
 The Board is briefed on a regular basis on corporate governance developments and emerging best practices in corporate governance. - b.
 The Corporation also provides directors with opportunities to increase their knowledge and understanding of the Corporation's business.
 Briefings on strategic issues are conducted annually, and typically include reviews of the competitive environment, the Corporation's performance relative to peers, and any other developments that could materially affect the Corporation's business.
 Such briefings are typically supplemented by participation by third party consultants, such as financial advisors, pension experts and outside legal counsel.